Health Savings Accounts

-If you had HDHP coverage for the year, you can make the full catch-up contribution regardless of when your 55th birthday falls during the year.
+If you had HDHP coverage for the year, you could make the full catch-up contribution regardless of when your 55th birthday falls during the year.
 If you did not have coverage for the full year, you must pro-rate your "catch-up" contribution for the number of full months you were "eligible", i.e. had HDHP coverage.

 In what form must contributions be made to an HSA?